shivam1741/networkig-internship/Week 3.md

 Routing is the process of selecting paths in a network along which to send data packets.
 It occurs at Layer 3 (Network Layer) of the OSI model and is essential for communication between different networks.

+### Real-World Example
+Think of routing like using Google Maps to drive from your home to work:

+* Your car = Data packet
+* Roads = Network links
+* Intersections = Routers
+* GPS directions = Routing table
+* Alternative routes = Backup paths

 ### Why is Routing Important?

 Routing enables devices on different networks to communicate with each other.
 Without routing, data would be confined to a single local network.